 Protest, Eligibility, and Ejections

 Umpire judgment calls are not subject to protest!
 Umpire will discuss disputes on the field with the affected player or manager only.
 Players are not to question an umpire’s call or ruling.
 Only when there is a difference of opinion between the protesting team and the umpire regarding the application or interpretation of a specific playing rule, may a protest be lodged.
 The protest must be made to the umpire BEFORE the next pitch or the protest is invalid.
 In the event of a protest, the game shall be halted to note all of the specifics (team offended, situation, exact rule protested and any other important information.)
 After all notations are made, the game shall continue.
 At completion of the game, the umpire will sign the score sheet to validate the protest.
-At that time, the team manager will post a $20 protest fee for investigation of the protest.
-Upon posting of the fee the Field Supervisor will consult with the League Coordinator and/or Umpire-In-Chief, review the protest and make a decision.
+Upon posting the Field Supervisor will consult with the League Coordinator and/or Umpire-In-Chief, review the protest and make a decision.
 If the protest is upheld, a date will be selected by the office to continue that game from the POINT of PROTEST.
-WHEN A PROTEST IS UPHELD, the $20 PROTEST FEE IS RETURNED TO THE TEAM; WHEN A PROTEST IS DENIED, the FEE WILL BE FORFEITED.

 NO PROTEST WILL BE ACCEPTED AFTER THE 3rd INNING OF A GAME (League or Playoff Game), unless a new player enters the game in the 4th inning and beyond.
 Any player eligibility protest must be brought to the attention of the Umpire immediately.
 At notification of a player eligibility protest, the umpire will check with the Field Supervisor and the team roster to confirm player eligibility.
 It is the protested manager and player’s responsibility to meet with the Field Supervisor immediately with the score sheet.
 The protesting team must post a $20 protest fee for each player being protested.
 IF A PROTESTED PLAYER FAILS TO COMPLY, HIS/HER TEAM WILL BE CHARGED WITH A FORFEIT!
 Players are responsible for having either PROPER PICTURE IDENTIFICATION (Drivers License, etc.) in their possession while playing at City Park, or able to verify all personal information via the official team roster they’re playing on.
 All Players MUST have their first and last names listed on the team roster.